jeremynoesen/AISpongeLite/README.md

 ### Strokes

 Lite supports all strokes, which are when FakeYou glitches out and generates abnormal audio.
-The volumes of characters are normalized, so strokes will not be full volume (unless a loud event occurs).
+The volumes of characters are normalized, so strokes will not be full volume.

 ## Usage